hash-bang/async-chainable/README.md

 		.then({baz: bazFunc}) // `this` is now async-chainables own context object again .end(this) // Output: null, {foo: 'foo value', bar: 'bar value', quz: 'quz value'}

-Note that even if the context is switched async-chainable still stores any named values in its own context for later retreival (in the above example this is `barFunc()` returning a value even though the context has been changed to a custom object).
+Note that even if the context is switched async-chainable still stores any named values in its own context for later retrieval (in the above example this is `barFunc()` returning a value even though the context has been changed to a custom object).

 See the [Context Section](#context) for further details on what the async-chainable context object contains.